puppetlabs/puppet/docs/acceptance_tests.md

 That means we want to pass beaker a --tests argument that contains every directory and file in the `tests` directory besides the one called `windows`.
 We could pass this option on the command line, but it will be gigantic, so instead let's create a `local_options.rb` file that beaker will automatically read in.
 This file should contain a ruby hash of beaker's command-line flags to the corresponding flag arguments.
-Our hash will only contain the `tests` key, and its value will be a comma-seperated list of the other files and directories in `tests`.
+Our hash will only contain the `tests` key, and its value will be a comma-separated list of the other files and directories in `tests`.
 Here's an easy way to generate this file:
 ```sh
 echo "{tests: \"$(echo tests/* | sed -e 's| *tests/windows *||' -e 's/ /,/g')\"}" > local_options.rb"